-- Canadian citizenship, Canadian permanent resident status, or dual US-Canada citizenship - Incoming first-semester students and transfer students are eligible for this scholarship - Hold an undergraduate degree (bachelor's level) - Applicants must hold an offer of admission to AUC for the scholarship to be awarded - If a transfer student is accepted, granted advanced standing, and scholarship-eligible, that student's maximum award amount is dependent on his/her semester of placement and the lifetime maximum award will be prorated.
+- Canadian citizenship, Canadian permanent resident status - Students who hold dual US-Canadian citizenship are not eligible for this scholarship. - Incoming first-semester students and transfer students are eligible for this scholarship - Hold an undergraduate degree (bachelor's level) - Applicants must hold an offer of admission to AUC for the scholarship to be awarded - If a transfer student is accepted, granted advanced standing, and scholarship-eligible, that student's maximum award amount is dependent on his/her semester of placement and the lifetime maximum award will be prorated.